buildo/book/book/frontend/tutorial/step_3.md

 ```

 Notice how we extracted the references to `this.props` from the render method: it is a good practice to separate the UI and the internal logic of the component,
-so that the render method is as clean as possible and only references previously defined constants.
+so that the render method is as clean as possible and the JSX only references previously defined constants.

 ## Step2 -> Step3 diff